wjkristiansen/InCommand/readme.md

 foo.exe --file hello.txt
 ```

-### OptionsVariable Parameters

-OptionsVariable arguments are variables with a declared set of valid strings.
-The value string is taken from the next argument in the argument list.
-A default value is assigned if the variable is not present in the argument list.
+Variable parameters may be constrained to a limited set of pre-declared options.
+An error results if an assigned value is not in the options set.

 Example:

-Assume OptionsVariable 'color' may be one of ['red', 'green', 'blue']
+Assume Variable 'color' is declared as constrained to the set ['red', 'green', 'blue']

 ```
 foo.exe --color red